-Course Title Units List of courses th at will provide students this skill level: ENGL 322 Introduction to College Reading 3 ESL 302 Introduction to College Reading and Writing 6 A 'P' grade is required in all of these courses or placement by multiple measures.
+Course Title Units List of courses s that will provide students this skill level: ESL 302 Introduction to College Reading and 6 Writing

+A "P" grade is required in all of these courses or placement by multiple measures.

 Advisory Read Level 3: Having the ability to identify the thesis statement in college materials, understand and identify main ideas and supporting details, recognize and identify organizational patterns, make complex inferences, summarize and paraphrase information, separate fact from opinion, recognize connotation and denotation, detect bias, recognize errors in reasoning, use a college level vocabulary, use rate flexibility in reading a wide range of college materials, and use range of other college level reading skills.